How Does Extreme Weight Loss Feel?

 A huge thing to remember.

 There will never be a “perfect” time to start.
-Or at least there will never be a better time to start doing something to improve your health than right now.
+But there will never be a better time to start doing something to improve your health than now.

 There will always be something on the calendar – birthdays, Christmas, Easter, vacations, and special occasions.

 It’ll be much more beneficial for you to learn how to balance those things as part of a healthy lifestyle rather than trying to dodge them entirely.
 That way as they do come up, you won’t struggle and you can still make progress on your goals.